robertf224/Gwilio/README.md

 Gwilio.start('gmail-username', 'gmail-password', callback)
 ```

 If you want to post the phone number and message to another server, just specify the post address.
+The server listening for requests at the specified post address should respond with the desired reply.

 ``` python
 import Gwilio